GabrielGroenendaal/Ruckkus/README.md

-# README
+# Welcome to Ruckkus

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+[Ruckkus](https://ruckkus.herokuapp.com/#/) is a clone of the popular messaging app Discord where users can join and create servers to live chat with others.

+## Technologies Utilized
-* Ruby version
+* Ruby 2.5.1 on Rails for the backend
+* React/Redux for the frontend
+* Javascript, AJAX, and JBuilder
+* PostgreSQL for database management
+* HTML5 for website structure
+* SCSS and CSS for Styling
+* Action Cable and Websockets for live chatting
+* Heroku for live deployment

+## Complete Features
+* Servers
+  * Server Options
-* System dependencies
+* Channels

-* Configuration
+* Conversations

-* Database creation
+* Users

-* Database initialization
+  * User Options

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Features in Progress

-* Deployment instructions
+* Message Display

-* ...
+* Live Chat
+* Friending / Blocking Users
+* Uploading images for profile pics / server pics